veeto

 Key Takeaways

-• Creates a Wage Recovery Fund funded by a 30% administrative fee on wage violation judgments.
+• Creates a new Wage Recovery Fund funded by administrative fees of up to 30% on wage violation awards.

-• Requires employers to post bond equal to disputed amount when appealing wage violation decisions.
+• Requires employers appealing decisions to post a bond equal to the full amount of wages and penalties owed.

 Get Involved